 For further guidance refer to the Norwegian Labour Inspection Authority, Biologiske faktorer.

-Lighting
+Lighting risk assessment method

+The lighting risk assessment should identify lighting requirements for the work tasks to be performed.
 A good visual environment is characterised by:

 Enough basis illumination to allow people to notice hazards and assess risks